 Car Rental and Car Sharing

 GPS tracking systems have helped expand the options in which car rental and car sharing companies operate.
-A vehicle tracking system can be used to determine the location of vehicles at any time with pinpoint accuracy making it more practical to handover cars to customers when there is no fixed car rental location.
+A vehicle GPS tracking can be used to determine the location of vehicles at any time with pinpoint accuracy making it more practical to handover cars to customers when there is no fixed car rental location.
 This also helps the rental companies have an overview of where their vehicles are currently located and whether the agreements on the radius of action (distances, permitted countries) are being adhered to.

-Company and Fleet Vehicles
+Company Fleet Vehicles and Car GPS System

 Company cars and pool vehicles can be greatly optimised by a tracking system, just like the vehicles of the forwarding agencies.
 Instead of assigning a specific car to a person, the cars can be distributed according to tasks and destinations.
 For high-priced private vehicles, the GPS tracking system is an important tool for theft protection.
 Geofencing solutions trigger a silent alarm on a mobile phone or via email if the vehicle in question moves without authorisation or leaves a certain predefined radius or area.